Dominic D’Agostino, Ph.D., is a famous medical doctor who recommends Quest Nutrition MCT Oil Powder, among other supplements.

 - It improves heart health.
 Long-term keto has been associated with cardiovascular issues, so it’s good that QuestNutrition included an ingredient to lower the risk.

 - It helps improve digestion.
-Keto flu is not fun, and most MCT supplements trigger at least mild diarrhea because of their high-fat content, whereas sunflower lecithin counteracts this issue.
+Keto flu is not fun, and most supplements trigger at least mild diarrhea because of their high-fat content, whereas sunflower lecithin counteracts this issue.